 In addition to a physical examination of the rash, your doctor may also perform a patch test.
 A patch test involves pricking a person’s skin with tiny needles that contain potential allergens and irritants.
 This type of test can determine whether or not someone has contact dermatitis.

-Although there is no real cure to kick eczema to the curb completely, keeping your skin moisturized is key to helping you ease and soothe symptoms.
+Although there is no real cure to completely kick eczema to the curb, keeping your skin moisturized is key to helping you soothe symptoms.
 This is because many people with eczema have a weak skin barrier, which makes it very difficult for the skin to retain any water.
-This means more dry skin, which can easily get damaged, leading to a dreaded eczema flare-up.
+This means more dry skin, which can easily get damaged, leading to an eczema flare-up.

 Thankfully, there are awesome products on the market, like our very own Like Butter, that can strengthen the skin barrier, locking moisture deep within your skin to prevent severe dryness from eczema.

 Not to mention our mask also has colloidal oatmeal for that soothing relief, turmeric for anti-inflammatory goodness, and other natural, science-backed skincare ingredients to nourish and heal that dry itchy skin!

 While there is no cure to kiss eczema goodbye for good, there are many treatments available to help soothe your symptoms.

 Topical’s Like Butter is a deliciously soft, thick, whipped mask that’s packed with powerful botanicals for skin so smooth, it’s like butter.